HR General Administrative and University Policies

 If released time or overloads are a part of the grant, the department chair, the Dean and the Vice President for Academic Affairs must approve it.
 The proper paperwork must be filed in order to make sure that classes are being covered and the proper accounts are being billed.

 All acquisitions including equipment and furniture must follow University purchasing procedures.
-The Purchasing Department (x3929) will discuss monetary thresholds, and can assist with bids if that is necessary.
+The Purchasing Department (x3929) will discuss monetary thresholds and can assist with bids if that is necessary.
 If computer equipment is involved, Information Technology (x3541) must be consulted before purchase requisitions are prepared.
-If installation of furniture or equipment is involved, the Physical Plant (x1061) must be consulted before purchase requisitions are prepared.
+If the installation of furniture or equipment is involved, the Physical Plant (x1061) must be consulted before purchase requisitions are prepared.
 Any items over $5,000 in cost must be bid.
 This must be done whether the funding is through the grant agency or the University.
-Should there be specific requirements essential to completion of the grant, these need to be identified as part of the specifications for bidding.
+Should there be specific requirements essential to the completion of the grant, these need to be identified as part of the specifications for bidding.